 You can insert the key with either side up.
 To lock the door, turn the key rearward.
 To unlock the door, turn the key forward.
-For door lock lubrication, refer to "Body Lubrication" in the "Maintenance Procedures" section of this manual.
+For door lock lubrication, refer to "Maintenance Procedures" in "Maintaining Your Vehicle".

 Key-In-Ignition Reminder